elliothe/CVPR_2019_PNI/README.md

 ![image info](./pics/flowchart.png)

 The key idea is simple and the intuition behind it is straight-forward.
 For each iteration of network inference, We inject the noise sampled from the Gaussian distributed noise source upon weight (input/activation), in a layer-wise fashion.
 Such Gaussian noise source is trained with the aid of adversarial training (i.e., min-max optimization).
-The intuition that optimizer will find a moderate noise level is
+The intuition that optimizer will find a moderate noise level is:
 - If the noise magnitude is too large, it will introduce too much randomness into the network inference path, thus significantly lower the inference accuracy.

 - If the noise magnitude is too small, the regularization functionality of noise injection is not performed.
 The famous regularizer -- Dropout can be conducted through Gaussian noise injection but with the fixed configuration.